gollum/gollum/README.md

 A Gollum repository's contents are designed to be human editable.
 Page content is written in `page files` and may be organized into directories any way you choose.
-Other content (images, CSS, JavaScript, PDFs, etc) may also be present and organized in the same way.
+Layouts can be created in `layout files`.
+Other content (images, PDFs, etc) may also be present and organized in the same way.

+## PAGE FILES

 Page files may be written in formats that render to HTML.
 Currently supported formats are Markdown and Textile.
 They must have the proper file extension